thomasvrussell/sfft/README.rst

     pip install cupy-cuda101

 **Additional Remarks**: There was a PyCUDA backend in sfft but now deprecated since v1.4.0.
 For sfft < v1.4.0, PyCUDA backend was preserved as it consumes less GPU memory.
-However, the CuPy backend is now more optimized for GPU memory allocation, making the PyCUDA backend no longer useful.
+However, the CuPy backend is now better implemented for GPU memory allocation, making the PyCUDA backend no longer useful.

 Dependencies
 -----------